websanco/liferay-learn/docs/dxp/7.x/en/getting-started/changing-your-sites-appearance.md

 1. Select the deployed sample theme, _Acme Sample Blue Theme._

 1. Navigate back to the home page for your Site to confirm that the theme has changed.
-The background for your Site is now blue.
+The background for the content section of your Site is now blue.

     ![The home page has a different color background after changing the theme.](./changing-your-sites-appearance/images/03.png)

-Your site's theme has been updated.
+Your Site's theme has been updated.

 ### Theme Resources